oracle/terraform-provider-oci/website/docs/d/cloud_guard_security_recipes.html.markdown

 The following arguments are supported:

-* `compartment_id` - (Required) The ID of the compartment in which to list resources.
+* `compartment_id` - (Required) The OCID of the compartment in which to list resources.
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
-* `id` - (Optional) The unique identifier of the security zone recipe (`SecurityRecipe`)
+* `id` - (Optional) The unique identifier of the security zone recipe. (`SecurityRecipe`)
-* `state` - (Optional) The field life cycle state.
+* `state` - (Optional) The field lifecycle state.
 Only one state can be provided.
 Default value for state is active.
 If no value is specified state is active.

 ## Attributes Reference